Dive Bar Tour (Garth Brooks)

 The Dive Bar Tour was a promotional concert tour by American country music singer Garth Brooks.
-The tour, sponsored by Seagram, was in support of Brooks' and Blake Shelton's single, "Dive Bar", and visited seven dive bars in the United States.
+Sponsored by Seagram, the tour was launched in support of Brooks's single "Dive Bar" (a duet with Blake Shelton) and consisted of eight performances at small-capacity music venues across the United States.
+Announced in July 2019, the tour ran concurrently with The Garth Brooks Stadium Tour, an intimate contrast to his stadium production.
+Tickets were distributed exclusively through local country radio station promotional contests.
+Originally scheduled as a seven show run in 2019 and early 2020, the tour was suspended due to the COVID-19 pandemic and officially concluded in December 2021.

 Background

 On July 7, 2019, Brooks announced the Dive Bar Tour in support of his single with Blake Shelton, "Dive Bar", via Facebook Live.

 Despite already embarking on his Stadium Tour throughout North America, Brooks visited seven cities for the Dive Bar Tour, performing at various dive bars throughout the country.
 Tickets for each show were only available via contest through each city's country radio stations.
+The venture was designed as a promotional counterpart to his concurrent stadium dates, returning Brooks to small capacity dance halls and historic honky-tonks such as Gruene Hall in Texas and Buck Owens Crystal Palace in California.

 In promotion of the tour and single, Brooks' Chicago performance of "Dive Bar" was aired on Jimmy Kimmel Live!.
+Following seven performances across 2019 and early 2020, the tour was suspended due to venue restrictions associated with the COVID-19 pandemic.
+The tour concluded with an eighth date in San Jose in December 2021.

 Critical response

 Steve Johnson of the Chicago Tribune praised the tour, stating, "Brooks fist-pumped, finger-pointed and humbly hat-doffed his way through a honky-tonk jukebox worth of old hits, one new single (twice) and some touching homages to country legends in a show that lasted a surprisingly generous 100 minutes."
 He continued, "if you accept that the golden ratio in concert-going is size of talent to size of room, then this one was special, a night to get close and personal with a performer typically seen from, at best, binocular distance in a hockey arena."
+San Antonio Express-News coverage of the Gruene Hall performance reported crowds gathering outside the venue to listen to the show, noting the set list relied primarily on audience requests and country covers, rather than the fixed staging of his stadium tour.